RadeonOpenCompute/ROCm_Documentation/Installation_Guide/More-about-how-ROCm-uses-PCIe-Atomics.rst

 The full list of HSA system architecture platform requirements are here: `HSA Sys Arch Features <http://www.hsafoundation.com/html/HSA_Library.htm#SysArch/Topics/01_Overview/list_of_requirements.htm>`_.

-The ROCm Platform uses the new PCI Express 3.0 (PCIe 3.0) features for Atomic Read-Modify-Write Transactions which extends inter-processor synchronization mechanisms to IO to support the defined set of HSA capbilities needed for queuing and signaling memory operations.
+The ROCm Platform uses the new PCI Express 3.0 (PCIe 3.0) features for Atomic Read-Modify-Write Transactions which extends inter-processor synchronization mechanisms to IO to support the defined set of HSA capabilities needed for queuing and signaling memory operations.

 The new PCIe AtomicOps operate as completers for CAS(Compare and Swap), FetchADD, SWAP atomics.
 The AtomicsOps are initiated by the
 I/O device which support 32-bit, 64-bit and 128-bit operand which target address have to be naturally aligned to operation sizes.